tomgenoni/token-flow-demo/README.md

 - Auto-publishing of new packages that read change severity levels in commit messages
 - Auto updates of CHANGELOGs, important for consumers

-Changesets is preferred as it allows the managing the release to change the messages that will populate the CHANGELOG, though I have not tested it yet.
+From what I've been told changesets is preferred as it allows the managing the release to change the messages to ensure that the versioning is correct, though I have not tested it yet.